 Another example relates to the Ink Preferred card.
 While we highlighted its perk of transferring points directly to partners, this benefit is already available to members of the popular Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®.

-In fact, the Ink Preferred and Sapphire Preferred overlap in other ways too—they both earn 3X back on general travel and also offer 25% more value on points redeemed through the travel portal.
+In fact, the Ink Preferred and Sapphire Preferred overlap in another way too—they both offer 25% more value on points redeemed through the travel portal.
 This could lead to redundancy in terms of perks.

 In conclusion, it’s good to take inventory of the perks and earning categories you already enjoy with your Chase personal cards.
 Avoid overlapping too many benefits and focus on the Ink card that complements your existing card benefits.